Time delay measurements with Broken Power Law model: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful comments, constructive suggestions, and for pointing out issues that improved this manuscript.
 We thank Tian Li for valuable discussions and for sharing insights on numerical strategies for computing the Fermat potential integral.
 We are grateful to Simon Birrer and Anowar J. Shajib for making the \textsc{lenstronomy}-based modelling tools publicly available.
 In particular, we thank Anowar J. Shajib for helpful correspondence on the modelling of WGD~2038--4008.
 We also thank Alessandro Sonnenfeld for insightful comments.
 This work is supported in part by the National Natural Science Foundation of China Grants No. 12333001, No. 12541301 and No. 12541302 and by the China Manned Spaced (CMS) program with grant Nos.
 CMS-CSST-2025-A02, CMS-CSST-2025-A03, CMS-CSST-2025-A04 and CMS-CSST-2025-A20.